bkleinen/bkleinen.github.io/hugo/content/classes/ss2024/info2/labs/lab-06.md

 - Which are interesting values for N?
 - Compare your analysis with the actual number of steps (i.e. the value of sum after the loop).

-Additional questions for part 2:
-- In terms of N, what is the worst-case running time of your program?
-- Let B equal the number of bits in the binary representation of N. What is relationship between B and N?
-- In terms of B, what is the worst-case running time of your program?
-- Present the results of your experiment